jamsch/react-native-mockups/README.md

 [![npm version](https://badge.fury.io/js/@jamsch%2Freact-native-mockups.svg)](https://badge.fury.io/js/@jamsch%2Freact-native-mockups)

-react-native-mockups is a lean (no runtime dependencies) alternative to Storybook that provides a similar API and CLI tooling for React Native to automatically load your components.
+react-native-mockups is a lean (no runtime dependencies) alternative to Storybook that provides a similar API with CLI & IDE tooling for React & React Native to develop your components in isolation.
+It's primary goal is to be easily integrated in to your web & native projects (as a regular component) without requiring any custom build tools.

 ![preview](https://i.imgur.com/ZwRJOd8.gif)